1000 FAQs, 500 tutorials and explanatory videos. Here, there are only solutions!

 -

-) but these hyphens are allowed on the condition that they are not placed at the beginning or at the end
+) but these hyphens are allowed provided they are not placed at the beginning or the end

 There are also domain extensions that allow the use of accented characters or other special characters.
 These rules may vary depending on the specific domain extension (such as .fr, .com, .net, etc.) and the policies established by the relevant regulatory bodies.

-It is possible to purchase a domain name containing an accented letter (e.g., é
+It is possible to purchase from Infomaniak a domain name containing an accent on a letter (Γ©

-) from Infomaniak.
-This encoding method allows the inclusion of non-Latin characters, such as accented, Cyrillic, Chinese, etc., in domain names and is called Punnycode.
-It converts Unicode characters into an ASCII form readable by computer systems.
+for example).
+This encoding method that allows the inclusion of non-Latin characters, such as accented, Cyrillic, Chinese, etc., in domain names is called Punnycode.
+It transforms Unicode characters into an ASCII form readable by computer systems.
 This means that a domain name containing non-ASCII characters is transformed into an ASCII string starting with xn--

 .

-This transformation is reversible with certain software/email clients that can, in this case, interpret and correctly display the original domain name.
-However, generally speaking, Infomaniak does not recommend using email on domain names with accents:
+This transformation is reversible with some software/email clients that can in this case interpret and correctly display the original domain name.
+But in general, Infomaniak does not recommend the use of email on domain names with accents:

 And the dot?

-A domain name is structured into several labels separated by dots.
+A domain name is structured in several labels separated by dots.
 Example: example.com

 where com